Investigating Annotation Tools for Named Entity Recognition

 Streamlit

-We explored a second option using Streamlit.
+We explored a second option using Streamlit (opens in new tab).
 Streamlit is a python framework that allows you to build simple web apps.
-We can use it alongside a package called Streamlit Annotation Tools to generate a more interactive user interface.
+We can use it alongside a package called Streamlit Annotation Tools (opens in new tab) to generate a more interactive user interface.
 As an example, a user can now use their cursor to highlight particular words and assign them an entity type which is more hands-on and engaging.
 Unlike our ipyWidgets example, users can select different labels to be displayed which makes the tool less cluttered, and you can easily navigate using a slider to separate reviews.
 Like the previous widget, there is a button which uses a NER model to label the text and give live feedback.
 Including this, the tool is more synergistic, easier to use and more immersive than the ipyWidgets alternative.

-However, there were still a few teething issues when developing the Streamlit app.
-Firstly, Streamlit annotation tool’s has an inability to display \n as a new line and instead prints \n, resulting in the structure of text being lost.
-This is a Streamlit issue and we haven’t yet found a way to keep the structure of the text intact.
-There was an easy fix in which each \n was replaced with two spaces (this means the start and end character count for each labelled entity remains consistent with the original structured text), but the structure of the text is still lost which may cause issues for some future users.
+was replaced with two spaces (this means the start and end character count for each labelled entity remains consistent with the original structured text), but the structure of the text is still lost which may cause issues for some future users.

 Secondly, Streamlit involves a little bit more set up than ipyWidgets.
 Rather than interacting with the reviews in your notebook you run the app on a local port and access it through your browser.
 This also makes it harder to retrieve back into your pipeline the list of entities you have labelled.
 Whilst there is benefit to running all your analysis in one jupyter notebook, the Streamlit app gives a better user experience.